 Q. How long is the commitment to be a council/committee member?

-A. Terms of reference for each council or committee vary, however typically there is no defined term for a council/committee member.
-You can be a member as long as you are interested.
-You can resign at any time.
+A. Terms of reference for each council or committee vary; typically there is no defined term for a council/committee member.
+You can be a member as long as you are interested and you can resign at any time.